Social Modelling, Agent-Based Simulation, and Complexity

 Spring Semester 2017

-A final exam will take place in room IFW C 31 during the last scheduled class meeting.
+A final exam will take place in room EFV E41 during the last scheduled class meeting.

 Course material is intended for personal use in the context of this course only; redistributing, citing or publishing any of the material is strictly prohibited.
 If prompted, please enter your ETH username and password to download course materials.